bbchallenge/bbchallenge/src/routes/(app)/antihydra/+page.md

         a += a//2
 ```

 but even *attempts* at a proof have been elusive.
-The strange ([Collatz-like](https://wiki.bbchallenge.org/wiki/Collatz-like)) nature of the problem has earned it the name [Antihydra](https://wiki.bbchallenge.org/wiki/Antihydra).

 By [probabilistic argument](https://wiki.bbchallenge.org/wiki/Antihydra#Simulation) it seems [likely](https://wiki.bbchallenge.org/wiki/Probvious) that it will never halt.
-But nonetheless it might, and if so, might even be the longest running program and thus determine the value of S(6).
-So it is necessary to understand its behavior in order to conclusively prove the value of S(6).
+But nonetheless it might, and if so, might even be the longest running program and thus determine the value of BB(6).
+So it is necessary to understand its behavior in order to conclusively prove the value of BB(6).
 In a way it is the "first"/"shortest" problem that humanity doesn't yet know how to solve.

+But it's [Collatz-likeness](https://wiki.bbchallenge.org/wiki/Collatz-like) seems to indicate that...

 <a href="https://www.sligocki.com/2024/07/06/bb-6-2-is-hard.html"><h3>BB(6,2) is hard</h3></a>